 Because of this, parents who suspect their baby may have PS are well advised to do some important “homework” to help their doctor decide on the correct diagnosis as quickly as possible, and to help press their case if that becomes necessary.

 1 Read what’s on the web or in books about infant PS,

 2 Keep records of your bub’s doings (in and output, alertness, etc),

-3 Use social media to compare notes with parents with PS experience, and
+3 Use social media to compare notes with parents with a PS experience, and

 This will empower parents to if necessary confront their doctor or ER staff with hard facts.
-All parents can become unnecessarily anxious, but usually a mother knows very well when her baby is losing weight and condition, and can sense when this is serious.
+All parents can become unnecessarily anxious, but usually a mother knows very well when her baby is losing weight and condition, and can sense when this has become serious.
 There are far too many stories on the web of parents being brushed off with, “Doctor knows best”, “All babies vomit”, or “You’re just a typical over-anxious mother”.

 This workmanlike guy deserves pride of place here: the German Dr Conrad Ramstedt doesn’t look like an eminent surgeon when judged by today’s dress codes, but back in 1911 he discovered and in 1912 (over a century ago now, yay!) he published the simple remedy for projectile vomiting.
 And … he’d discovered it partly by accident, partly through good observation and thinking.
 One of my posts is about this (and there are several more about this pioneer’s impact: find them using the Categories or Search box).